kyuhankoh/OpenDSA/RST/en/Sorting/Quicksort.rst

 be stored is small.
 We need not store copies of a subarray, only the subarray bounds.
-Furthermore, the stack depth can be kept small if care is taken on the order in which Quicksort's recursive calls are executed.
+Furthermore, the stack depth can be kept small if care is taken on will already have been eliminated.
-We can also place the code for ``findpivot`` and ``partition`` inline to eliminate the remaining function calls.
-Note however that by not processing sublists of size nine or less as suggested above, about three quarters of the function calls will already have been eliminated.
 Thus, eliminating the remaining function calls will yield only a modest speedup.